-Overview Treasure Loop Trail is a 2.4 mile loop trail located near Apache Junction, Arizona and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from October until May.
-Reviews Photos Tracks angela shams (356) 10 days ago N/A: 14 Completed 4 Reviews Fairly easy trail, more like a inclined walk.
+Overview Facilities Park Fee = $7.00 Ample Parking Reviews Photos Tracks Katie Hansford (69) about 1 month ago N/A: 2 Completed 2 Reviews One of my favorite trails close to home.
+A lot of fun to run, has a nice gentle incline.
+There is an entrance that costs money, unless you go a little further up the road then you can park and hike for free. angela shams (356) about 1 month ago N/A: 14 Completed 4 Reviews Fairly easy trail, more like a inclined walk.
 Great to run.
-Mary Shutan (74) 12 days ago N/A: 1 Completed 1 Reviews Lovely trail with nice views.
+Mary Shutan (74) about 1 month ago N/A: 1 Completed 1 Reviews Lovely trail with nice views.
 Does cost $ to get into the park, but well worth it.
 Definitely wear good shoes- there are loose rocks that created issues for people not wearing shoes with traction.
-Marc Fisher (325) about 1 month ago N/A: 7 Completed 4 Reviews Fun mountain with amazing views.
+Marc Fisher (401) 3 months ago N/A: 8 Completed 5 Reviews Fun mountain with amazing views.
 I did the main loop which brings you to the base of the Superstition Mountains.
 There are other trails you can take which will wind you around or up the mountain.
 Easy to moderate for most people.
-Too bad it's in a pay to get in park. $6 Pete Zrioka (185) about 1 month ago N/A: 11 Completed 3 Reviews Very leisurely hike around the base of some of the Superstitions, and serves as a good introduction to the area.
+Too bad it's in a pay to get in park. $6 Pete Zrioka (185) 3 months ago N/A: 11 Completed 3 Reviews Very leisurely hike around the base of some of the Superstitions, and serves as a good introduction to the area.
 The well-maintained trail connects to Jacob's Crosscut as well as Prospector's View, so you can easily extend your hike to see a bit more.
 There's also some goat trails leading up toward the Praying Hands if you feel inclined to scramble up that way.
 John Harris (339) 11 months ago N/A: 16 Completed 12 Reviews Great trail for beginners to the superstition wilderness.
 Must pay a $6 fee at the entrance to the park.
 Lance Ware (1648) about 1 year ago N/A: 28 Completed 28 Reviews Nice short hike gradually ascending to the base of the Superstition Mountains.
 Very scenic views of the cliffs.
 Ross A (1277) over 1 year ago N/A: 17 Completed 17 Reviews Treasure Loop Trail is fairly simple for almost anyone who can walk for an hour or two.
 The elevation is flat so you're not working up too much of a sweat.
 The highest point you go up to (known as Green Boulder) is around 2,580 ft, but this is not felt as much as it should be.
 There are a couple of parking lots, with rest rooms and water areas.
 It is still wise to bring water.
 For the more advanced hikers, I recommend the trails East of the Park (such as Siphon Draw Trail).
 Jared Allen (147) over 1 year ago N/A: 3 Completed 4 Reviews Perfect for kids 4 and up.
 Beautiful hike.
 Aaron Bachler (78) about 3 years ago N/A: 2 Completed 1 Reviews Kicked my ass but I enjoyed it.
-Derric Ellis (180) over 3 years ago N/A: 3 Completed 3 Reviews Really Easy good way to start the hiking season to get the cobwebs out.